cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 ## When to use

 This service is geared toward applications that need to provide search capability, or interact with indexed data.
 Although Elasticsearch is often used as part of the ELK logging stack (Elasticsearch + Logstash + Kibana), this service **does not** include Kibana, and isn't suitable as a component of a logging solution.
-To find out more about logging on the cloud.gov platform, please see [the section on logs]({{ site.baseurl }}/docs/deployment/logs/#web-based-logs-with-historic-log-data).
+To find out more about logging on the Cloud.gov platform, please see [the section on logs]({{ site.baseurl }}/docs/deployment/logs/#web-based-logs-with-historic-log-data).

 ## Create an instance